Chibsticks/Python_Code_Repo/Order-Optimisation/README.md

 ## Improvements & Collaboration
 If you'd like to get involved and make some suggestions or code changes please get in touch :)

-## Current Issues

-1. The success rate is calculating incorrectly for vendors with no neighbour requests or distance requests, which is causing an error in calculating the optimal score.

 ## Future Developments

 1. Wall and Isle table categories and shapes.